ktmud/mass211/README.md

 Mass 211 Data Analysis Project
 ------------------------------

-This is the repository for all code related to the Mass 211 Data Analysis, including R code for data cleaning and transformation, intermediate exploratory reports, and auxliary data files collected from different sources.
+This is the repository for all the code used in the 2017 Mass 211 Data Analysis Project, including R code for data cleaning and transformation, intermediate exploratory reports, and scripts for collect and preprocess auxliary data files.

 ## File Structure